At a Glance

 ✨Show Your Passion for Agriculture

 Make sure to express your enthusiasm for agricultural engineering during the interview.
-Share personal experiences or projects that highlight your commitment to the field and your desire to inspire students.
+Share personal experiences or projects that highlight your commitment to the field and how you can inspire students.

 ✨Demonstrate Your Teaching Skills